 Wherever I am, I love to draw.
 People, animals.
 But people are my main subject these days.
 With a minimum of lines, colors, catching the emotion, moment, situation, atmosphere.
 Humanity.
 Because I believe that, no matter what, we are one people.
 Autonomous work, editorial work for magazines, work made as an Artist in Residence as well as portraits of people / animals on commission.
 Line drawings, pen on paper, as simple and direct as they are or further elaborated with water colors.

-This is a new, long-term project.
+This is my newest, long-term project.
 With this project I would like to raise attention for the commemoration of the abolition of slavery in Surinam and the Netherlands Antilles by the Netherlands on July 1st 1863 (or 1873 because forced labor still existed until that year).
-It would be good if this became a national holiday on which we all can look back and forward, a day to heal and to celebrate.
+It would be good if this became a National Holiday on which we all can look back and forward, a day to heal and to celebrate.
+My project consists of portraits of people commemorating and / or celebtratin as well as videos of songs / spoken word, stories and old photos.
 The first portrait I made was of Glenda and has been exhibited in M_M_Artspace last month.
-This is the second portrait in the series: Hillary.
-To be continued.
+Below is the second portrait in the series: Hillary.
+It is exhibited at CBK Zuidoost at the Zomersalon Royaal, from July 1st until August 21st.
+Where, during the first four weeks, I also had a mini solo exhibition with 12 more portraits.

 Guest artist at Kentalis Signis, a special school for children who are deaf or otherwise hard of hearing.
 Drawing sessions with eight groups with children from age 3 to age 16.
 A wonderfiul experience in which I experienced a most precious way of connecting.